NetApp/FSx-ONTAP-samples-scripts/EKS/Backup-EKS-Applications-with-Trident-Protect/README.md

-# Migrate and Backup EKS Applications with Trident Protect
+# Backup EKS Applications with Trident Protect

-This is a sample for setting up your Kubernetes application to be backed up by Trident Protect with an option to migrate it from one storage class to another.
+This is a sample for setting up your Kubernetes application to be backed up by Trident Protect.

 ## Prerequisites:
 The following items should be already be deployed before install Trident Protect.